austinwoo123/Employee-Tracker/README.md

 ## Screenshot

 ## Installation
 First, branch the Github Repo and clone the repo to your local machine.
 Next, install project dependecies by typing "npm install" into your gitbash terminal.
+Finally type "node app.js" to run the application through gitbash terminal and respond to the prompts.

 ## Code Snippet